With Wildlife and Nature Photographer and Tutor Michael Snedic

 Breakfast in the restaurant is included.
 Time to go home.

-- Eight nights accommodation from 30th July to 7th August at the Bay Village Tropical Retreat in Cairns and Chamber’s Wildlife Lodges at Lake Eacham on the Atherton Tablelands.
+- Eight nights accommodation, including the Bay Village Tropical Retreat in Cairns and Chamber’s Wildlife Lodges at Lake Eacham on the Atherton Tablelands.

 - Items of a personal nature

 - Drinks other than those supplied with meals i.e. water will be supplied at all meals, juice and tea and coffee at breakfast and juice with lunch, if it is a picnic lunch.